-The implications are that if we cannot manage our emotions, or our stress response, we are actually influencing the microbiome, the microRNA and potentially the ability of our body to process nutrients and make proteins.
+The implications are that if we are unable to manage our emotions, or our stress response, we are actually influencing the microbiome, the microRNA and potentially the ability of our body to process nutrients and make proteins.

-Or (outside of your awareness) did it have a significantly detrimental impact on your microbes that will gradually shift your overall genetic make-up?
+Or (outside of your awareness) did that stress have a significantly detrimental impact on your microbes that will gradually shift your overall genetic make-up?
 After all, 90% of you is actually made up of bacteria.
 Sounding far-fetched, yet new research is indicating the power of this bacteria in so many areas.

-Another link, which fascinates me and is not being researched yet, is the connection between Ellen Langer’s mindfulness, or Kelly McGonigal’s research on stress, which emphasises that our perception and categorisation of what we experience has an impact on the outcome.
+Another link, which fascinates me and is not being researched yet, is the connection between Ellen Langer’s mindfulness vs mindlessness, or Kelly McGonigal’s research on stress, which emphasises that our perception and categorisation of what we experience has an impact on the outcome.

-Could it be that a stressful event that changes the microbiome of one person, does not change the microbiome of another person, based on their mindful perception of the situation?
+It makes me question.... could it be that a stressful event that changes the microbiome of one person, does not change the microbiome of another person, based on their perception of the situation?

 I love that eventually emotional intelligence, positive psychology and neuroscience will have to come together in the research, just as we have been doing at the Langley Group for 15 years!

 Stay tuned for more on my journey into ‘Microbiota and the Brain’...